ReadyLab-UToronto/Onshape-Research-Guide/README.md

             <a href='https://readylab.mie.utoronto.ca'><img src='resources/readylab_logo.png' width=40% alt=''/></a>
         </div>
         <div>
             <a href='https://www.onshape.com/en/'>Onshape</a> is the only Software-as-a-Service (SaaS) product development platform that combines CAD, built-in PDM, real-time collaboration tools, and business analytics.
-The unique architecture of the software provides a great potential for academic research and teaching in engineering, including but not limited to the following topics:
+The unique architecture of the software has great potential in academic research and teaching in engineering, including but not limited to the following topics:
         </div>
         <ul>
             <li>Research in individual design behaviour </li>